vrdabomb5717/Tandem/README.md

 # Introduction to Tandem

-Tandem is a node-based, general purpose programming language.
+Tandem is a node-baseds scripting language used for performing simulations.
 It's useful for writing simulations, hardware descriptions, and other programs that are best expressed as state-machines that involve transitions between functions.

 # Dependencies